Impact of octupole deformation on the nuclear electromagnetic response: Theoretical framework

 In this work, we are also considering constrained HFB solutions with specific deformations characterized by multipole moments of different orders.
 Since we are restricted to axially symmetric shapes, we are only considering multipole moments defined using axially symmetric spherical harmonics, $\hat{Q}_l \equiv \hat{Q}_{l,0} = r^l Y_{l, 0}(\theta, \phi)$ \cite{hfbtho_v2_00}.
 When these constraints are applied, a constrained HFB solution is obtained by minimizing the energy \cite{hfbtho_v2_00}

 which represents a linear constraint formulation.
 In the HFBTHO, the values of Lagrange multipliers $\lambda_l$ are updated at each iteration step as described in Ref.~\cite{Younes2009}.
 Here, $Q_l$ is the constraint for the multipole moment of order $l$, and $\langle\hat{Q}_l \rangle$ is the expectation value of the corresponding multipole-moment operator.
-In this work, constraints are always imposed on the center-of-mass ($l=1$) with $Q_1=0$, and on the quadrupole ($l=2$) and octupole ($l=3$) moments when studying the PES, in order to find two distinct ground-state solutions: the unconstrained ground state with $Q_3 \neq 0$ and the constrained ground state with $Q_3 = 0$.
+In this work, constraints are always imposed on the center of mass ($l=1$) with $Q_1=0$, and on the quadrupole ($l=2$) and octupole ($l=3$) moments when studying the PESs, in order to find two distinct ground-state solutions: the unconstrained ground state with $Q_3 \neq 0$ and the constrained ground state with $Q_3 = 0$.

-In the Skyrme-HFB model, the density-dependent energy functional, from which the total energy is obtained via $E = \int \! d^3\textbf{r} \, \mathcal{E}(\textbf{r})$, can be separated into different contributions as \cite{Bender2003}
+In the Skyrme--HFB model, the density-dependent energy functional, from which the total energy is obtained via $E = \int \! d^3\textbf{r} \, \mathcal{E}(\textbf{r})$, can be separated into different contributions as \cite{Bender2003}

 Here, the first term corresponds to kinetic energy, and the remaining terms represent potential energy, consisting of Skyrme, Coulomb, and pairing contributions, respectively.
 Here and in the following, the dependency on densities is left implicit, although spatial dependency may be expressed when relevant.